 - Have you hired a marketing unicorn?
 Someone expected to build everything from marketing strategy to websites to social media and everything in between without support.

-- Have you ever thought how amazing it would be to build a marketing team based on what you need to accomplish instead of carrying individual full-time headcount?
+- Have you ever thought how amazing it would be to build a marketing team based on what you need to accomplish instead of carrying an individual full-time headcount?

 - Have your attempts to build your own part-time marketing team of contractors and freelancers left you wishing someone would step in and manage the entire process (and the people)?